secretstartups/handbook/ceo/pricing/index.html.md

 {:toc .hidden-md .hidden-lg}
 ## Pricing Strategy

-Most of GitLab functionality is and will be available for free in Core.
+Most of GitLab functionality is and will be available for free in our Free tier.
 Our paid tiers include features that are
 [more relevant for managers, directors, and executives](/company/stewardship/#what-features-are-paid-only).
-[We promise](/company/stewardship/#promises) all major features in [our scope](/direction/#scope) are available in Core too.
+[We promise](/company/stewardship/#promises) all major features in [our scope](/direction/#scope) are available in Free too.
 Instead of charging for specific parts of our scope (CI, Monitoring, etc.) we charge for smaller features that you are more likely to need if you use GitLab with a lot of users.
 There are a couple of reasons for
 this: